 Glassware that is found to have detectable levels of VOC residue is solvent rinsed and vacuum baked to ensure removal of contamination for all VOCs being analyzed.
-All glassware is kept in a vacuum oven at sufficient temperature and pressure to prevent VOC recontamination.
-Before use, the glassware is cooled to room temperature under vacuum.
-When glassware is removed from the oven it is sealed with polytetrafluoroethylene (PTFE) lined caps, when appropriate.

-c.
-Preparation of headspace vial septa
+All glassware is kept in a vacuum oven at sufficient temperature and pressure to prevent VOC c.
+Preparation of headspace vial septa d.
+Preparation of blood collection tubes